dasom-im/dasom-im.github.io/getinvolved.md

 Help us make Dasom IM much better.
 There are many ways you can help us.

 ## Donate to our team members.
-You can donate some money to our team members directly.
+You can donate some money to our team members directly.<br>
 Money you donated will be used for making and developing Dasom IM better

 ### Hodong Kim